 Study Name: NCT00838162

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of TMC-310911 when given with a low dose of the medicine ritonavir.3,6
+Purpose: The purpose of this study was to evaluate the safety and effectiveness of TMC-310911 when given with a low of the HIV medicine ritonavir.3,5

-In the Phase IIa study discussed under the previous question (NCT00838162), some of the most common side effects, which occurred in at least 10% of participants, were fatigue and nausea.
+One goal of HIV research is to identify new drugs that have fewer side effects.
+The most common side effects in the NCT00838162 study, which occurred in at least 10% of participants, were fatigue and nausea.
 Most side effects were mild to moderate in severity.
-Side effects related to the gastrointestinal system (such as nausea, diarrhea, and frequent bowel movements) occurred in more than 25% of all the study participants.
-(The gastrointestinal system involves the stomach and intestines.)
-One participant had a temporary increase in liver enzyme levels that may have been caused by TMC-310911.3
+Side effects related to the system (such as nausea, diarrhea, and frequent bowel movements) occurred in more than 25% of the study participants.
+One participant had a temporary increase in enzyme levels that may have been caused by TMC-310911.3

 Because TMC-310911 is still being studied, information on possible side effects of the drug is not complete.
 As testing of TMC-310911 continues, additional information on possible side effects will be gathered.